BonsaiDen/Atarashii/readme.markdown

 To install **Atarashii** from source run `python make.py` to create the debian package, after that just install the package that was created.

 Alternatively, you can check for a recent DEBIAN-Package at the downloads section on GitHub (<http://github.com/BonsaiDen/Atarashii/downloads>).
-Atarashii has been successfully installed on to distinct Ubuntu 9.10 systems, if you encounter any problems please send me an e-mail at <ivo.wetzel@googlemail.com> or file an issues at GitHub.
+Atarashii has been successfully installed on two distinct Ubuntu 9.10 systems, if you encounter any problems please send me an e-mail at <ivo.wetzel@googlemail.com> or file an issues at GitHub.

 #### Notes
 > If you've downloaded the source you can start **Atarashii** without installing it by running `python debug.py`.